 NB: Defined Terms - Please note that key terms used in this document are indicated by the use of initial capital letters.
 These key terms are defined in the glossary in Appendix A.

-Cadent, is the GT Licence holder for Gas Distribution in the Distribution Networks specified in the title page to this document.
+1 Cadent is the GT licence holder for Gas Distribution in the Distribution Networks specified in the title page in this document.

 SECTION 2 - CONNECTIONS CHARGING - PRINCIPLES